 - Participating in a limited number of seasonal field projects and surveys

-If you’re interested in becoming a volunteer instructor in any of the Department’s conservation education programs, call 602-942-3000 and ask for the OHV education coordinator.
+If you’re interested in becoming a volunteer instructor in any of the department’s conservation education programs, call 602-942-3000 and ask for the OHV education coordinator.

-Agency online sites OHV users may find useful are Arizona State Parks, the Arizona State Land Department, U.S. Forest Service, and the Bureau of Land Management.
+Agency online sites that OHV users may find useful are Arizona State Parks, the Arizona State Land Department, U.S. Forest Service, and the Bureau of Land Management.